1960 Ebbw Vale by-election: Personal attacks

 After some speculation over what the contents of such a message would be, Hugh Gaitskell sent his letter of support to Foot on 11 November.
 It wished Foot "all good luck", frankly accepting that they were not in agreement on defence and foreign policy, but asserting that any differences were "confined to a narrow field".
-Gaitskell highlighted the Government proposals to sell its shared in Richard Thomas & Baldwins, and the Rent Act 1957 as policies which the Labour Party would oppose.
+Gaitskell highlighted government proposals to sell its share in Richard Thomas & Baldwins, and the Rent Act 1957 as policies which the Labour Party would oppose.
 Foot's camp believed that, nevertheless, Gaitskell would have been pleased to see Foot obtain a poor result at the polls.
-During the last week, Foot attacked Rhys Williams for "imbecility" in suggesting that the west had been 'at war' with Russia since 1945.
+During the last week, Foot attacked Rhys Williams for "imbecility" in suggesting that the west had been 'at war' with Soviet Union since 1945.

 The tone degenerated further when Rhys Williams contrasted Bevan and Foot to Foot's disfavour as he "comes before the Welsh public with an uncongenial armoury of hatred and malicious propaganda".
 Foot replied denouncing Rhys Williams' "patronising snobbery and pin-headed intellectual capacity".
 In the late campaign, Rhys Williams frequently reminded voters that the electoral system was absolutely secret.
 Labour reported that its canvass returns indicated that Foot would get 75% of the vote and a 15,000 majority.